EbiScott/HASH/README.md

 ## Wordlists

-HaSherr does not include wordlists.
+HASH does not include wordlists.

 It expects wordlists to be available in: